-I asked the same question on the first day of my first internship at a the PR firm in London that ABFAB was based on (I’m not joking it was HORRIBLE, but I digress).
+I asked the same question on the first day of my first internship at the PR firm in London that the TV show AB FAB was based on (I’m not joking it was HORRIBLE, but I digress).
 I’ll never forget the answer my supervisor gave me.
 I was 19 years old, it was my first internship, and I said, “Can you tell me what PR is?” (in my defense the internet did not exist and I really didn’t quite know) He said,

 “PR?
 It’s PR!”

 You can imagine that internship was a disaster from that moment on.
 Anyway, the process of PR is the communication of a product, a good, a service, or a person, to the media.